Skip to main content

 • Rayleigh-Sommerfeld (RS) [Appl.
 Opt., 45(6) 1102–1110, (2006)] RS allows, in a single step, to propagate to a near or far observation plane, which allows fast computations.
 The fields and the masks must be defined in a plane.

 • Beam propagation method (BPM) [Appl.
 Opt.
-24, 3390-3998 (1978)] which allows to analyze the propation of light in volumetric elements, such as spheres, cylinders and other complex forms, provided that the spatial variations in the refraction index are small.
+24, 3390-3998 (1978)] which allows to analyze the propation of light in volumetric elements, such as spheres, cylinders and other complex forms, provided that the spatial variations in the refractive index are small.
 It allows graded index structures.
 It presents a complexity of O(n) in the two-dimensional and O(n2) in the three-dimensional case.
 It is computed according to the split-step propagation scheme.

 • Wave Propagation Method (WPM).
 [Appl.
 Opt.
 32, 4984 (1993)] WPM was introduced in order to overcome the major limitations of the beam propagation method (BPM).
 With the WPM, the range of application can be extended from the simulation of waveguides to simulation of other optical elements like lenses, prisms and gratings.
 WPM can accurately simulate scalar light propagation in inhomogeneous media at high numerical apertures, and provides valid results for propagation angles up to 85° and that it is not limited to small index variations in the axis of propagation.
-Fast implementation with discrete number of refraction indexes is also implemented.
+Fast implementation with discrete number of refractive indexes is also implemented.

 • Chirped Z-Transform (CZT).
 [Light: Science and Applications, 9(1), (2020)] CZT allows, in a single step, to propagate to a near or far observation plane.
 It present advantages with respecto to RS algorithm, since the region of interest and the sampling numbers can be arbitrarily chosen, endowing the proposed method with superior flexibility.
 CZT algorithm allows to have a XY mask and compute in XY, Z, XZ, XYZ schemes, simply defining the output arrays.